shixm-cloud/ENVR3002/Lab2.md

 * Repetition (`for`)
 * Decision (`if`)

-The contents of this class prepare you for a large portion of the coding projects in this course.
+The contents of this class prepare you for the coding projects in this course.

 ### Variables